Naval warfare of World War I: Atlantic

-While Germany was strangled by Britain's blockade, Britain, as an island nation, was heavily dependent on resources imported by sea.
-German submarines (U-boats) were of limited effectiveness against surface warships on their guard, but were greatly effective against merchant ships.
+Britain's maritime blockade significantly restricted Germany's access to vital resources, contributing to severe economic and material shortages.
+Conversely, the United Kingdom, reliant on seaborne imports due to its island geography, faced strategic vulnerabilities.
+While German U-boats were generally ineffective against naval warships, they had considerable success in disrupting commercial shipping by targeting merchant vessels, thereby threatening Britain’s supply chains.

-In 1915, Germany declared a naval blockade of Britain, to be enforced by its U-boats.
+In 1915, Germany declared a naval blockade of Britain, to be enforced by its U-boats with unrestricted attacks on British ships.
 The U-boats sank hundreds of Allied merchant ships.
-However, submarines normally attack by stealth.
-This made it difficult to give warning before attacking a merchant ship or to rescue survivors.
-This resulted in many civilian deaths, especially when passenger ships were sunk.
-It also violated the Prize Rules of the Hague Convention.
+However, submarines usually cannot rescue survivors, and may attack without giving warning or adequate time to abandon ship.
+Attacking civilian ships in this way violated the customary cruiser rules and resulted in many civilian deaths, especially when passenger ships were sunk.
 Furthermore, the U-boats also sank neutral ships in the blockade area, either intentionally or because identification was difficult from underwater.

 This turned neutral opinion against the Central Powers, as countries like the U.S. and Brazil suffered casualties and losses to trade.
+Due to diplomatic and internal political pressure, the campaign was stopped that same year and instead for 1916 submarines attacked commerce under cruiser rules, to moderate success.

-In early 1917, Germany declared unrestricted submarine warfare, including attacks without warning against all ships in the "war zone", including neutrals.
+In early 1917, Germany declared unrestricted submarine warfare once more, including attacks without warning against all ships in the "war zone", including neutrals.
 This was a major cause of U.S. declaration of war on Germany.

+While the U-boat campaign sank many merchant ships, it ultimately did not have a significant economic impact on Britain, failing to be a war winning wonder weapon as German naval authorities had hoped, and British authorities feared.
+Far from being starved into submission, and in stark contrast to the experience of Germany, British civilian nutrition improved, with a rise in the average consumption of meat.

-The U-boat campaign ultimately sank much of British merchant shipping and caused shortages of food and other necessities.
-The U-boats were eventually defeated by grouping merchant ships into defended convoys.
+The U-boats were countered by a variety of measures - expanded shipbuilding and requisitioning of neutral ships, minefields to block U-boat access, defensive armaments on merchant ships (preventing the more effective U-boat tactic of surface attacks with deck guns) and eventually by grouping merchant ships into defended convoys.
 This was also assisted by U.S. entry into the war and the increasing use of primitive sonar and aerial patrolling to detect and track submarines.

 Mediterranean

+Some limited sea combat took place between the navies of Austria-Hungary and Germany and the Allied navies of France, Britain, Italy and Japan.